HEALING ECZEMA WITH FUNCTIONAL MEDICINE

 Sometimes solutions are as simple as a dietary change and a switch to a clean makeup brand.

-Other times, we have to clear a parasite, heal a damaged gastrointestinal tract and remove food sensitivities, and place you on a gentle eczema friendly diet for a while.
+Other times, we have to clear a parasite, heal a damaged gastrointestinal tract and remove food sensitivities, and place you on a gentle eczema-friendly diet for a while.

-Whatever the case, personalized treatment is the surest way you can get to a solution without wasting time, money and having to suffer another day of painful symptoms.
+Whatever the case, personalized treatment is the surest way you can get to a solution without wasting time, and money and having to suffer another day of painful symptoms.